risadams/risadams.com/_posts/2020-10-05-career-success.md

 * The ability to respect my employer
 * A fair trade between the hours I put in, and the compensation for those hours
 * The ability to make that choice myself

+## What does career failure look like to me

+* Doing boring work, that I hate to do
+* Not Being the only point of failure for a project, or not having backup for my position available
+* Being surrounded by people that I can't or don't admire or respect
+* Working for a company that I am ashamed of
+* Inflexible scheduling, or the inability to take time away if needed
+* an unfair relationship between the hours I work, and the compensation received